-• Climate change has already caused widespread adverse impacts and related losses and damages to nature and people,138 and projected adverse impacts and related losses and damages escalate with every increment of global warming.139 Furthermore, the IPCC has clearly stated that adaptation does not prevent all losses and damages, even with effective adaptation and before reaching soft and hard limits.140 The risk for further L&D is thus very high taking into consideration that approximately 3.3 to 3.6 billion people live in contexts that are highly vulnerable to climate change.141
+Climate change has already caused widespread adverse impacts and related losses and damages to nature and people, and projected adverse impacts and related losses and damages escalate with every increment of global warming.
+Furthermore, the IPCC has clearly stated that effective adaptation-before reaching soft and hard limits-does not prevent all losses and damages.140 The risk for further L&D is thus very high, taking into consideration that approximately 3.3 to 3.6 billion people live in contexts that are highly vulnerable to climate change.

-• Increasing momentum has been created around the issue of addressing L&D, including dedicated L&D finance, especially since the review of the Warsaw International Mechanism (WIM) in 2019 and the COP/CMA in Glasgow in 2021.
-The IPCC AR6 WGII contribution in 2022 left no doubt that L&D is not only a future risk but already a lived reality for many people around the world.
+Increasing momentum has been created around the issue of addressing L&D, including dedicated L&D finance, especially since the review of the Warsaw International Mechanism (WIM) in 2019 and the COP/CMA in Glasgow in 2021.
+The IPCC 6th Assessment Report Working Group II contribution in 2022 left no doubt that L&D is not only a future risk but a lived reality for many people around the world.
 Technical assistance to developing countries for implementing approaches on L&D will be catalyzed through the Santiago Network, which should be fully operationalized during 2024 according to the roadmap agreed at COP27/CMA4 in Sharm el-Sheikh.

-Also, the Transitional Committee established in Sharm el-Sheikh for making recommendations to COP28 and CMA5 with a view to operationalizing the funding arrangements and the fund for responding to loss and damage that were also established by decisions 2/CP.27 and 2/CMA.4 has begun its work for delivering on its mandate before COP28 and CMA5.
-The same decisions 2/CP.27 and S/CMA.4 have also sent important signals to international financial institutions and other relevant entities to identify effective ways to contribute to funding for addressing L&D.
+Also, the Transitional Committee established in Sharm el-Sheikh for making recommendations to COP28 and CMA5 with a view to operationalizing the funding arrangements and the fund for responding to loss and damage-established by decisions 2/CP.27 and 2/CMA.4-has begun its work for delivering on its mandate before COP28 and CMA5.
+The same decisions (2/CP.27 and 2 CMA.4) have also sent important signals to international financial institutions and other relevant entities to identify effective ways to contribute to funding for addressing L&D.

-Besides action and processes that have been triggered by COP and CMA decisions inside and outside the UNFCCC and the Paris Agreement, the UNSG initiative "Early Warnings for All" has potential to contribute with the generation of climate data and downscaled projections that could be useful for developing countries not only for preparing for early action in the face of an extreme weather event, but also to prepare for recovering, reconstructing and rehabilitating in a climate-resilient way ex-post an extreme weather event.
+- Besides action and processes that have been triggered by COP and CMA decisions inside and outside the UNFCCC and the Paris Agreement, the UNSG "Early Warnings for All" initiative has potential to contribute with the generation of climate data and downscaled projections.
+These data and projections could be useful for developing countries not only in preparing for early action in the face of an extreme weather event, but also to prepare for recovering, reconstructing, and rehabilitating in a climate-resilient way after an extreme weather event. - Other initiatives are the G7's Global Shield against Climate Risks, launched on 14 November 2022 at COP27, and the InsuResilience Global Partnership for Climate and Disaster Risk Finance and Insurance Solutions, launched at COP23. - Existing regional risk pooling initiatives are the African Risk Capacity, the Caribbean Catastrophe Risk Insurance Facility, and the Pacific Catastrophe Risk Insurance Company (PCRIC).